Jonius7/SteamUI-OldGlory/README.md

 To debug the Steam Library yourself, run Steam with the ` -dev` tag.
 - Create a shortcut to `Steam` -> `Right Click` -> `Properties`.
 - In `Target`, after `Steam.exe"` add `  -dev` so the end of Target looks like this: `Steam.exe" -dev`
+- After opening Steam, open up the Dev Tools by click in the library window and pressing `Ctrl + Shift + I`

 ## Quick Links
 - [Video Guide](https://www.youtube.com/watch?v=7_3e9j8FFv8)